 Visual Content First

 Storytelling is big and the actual food content you have on the blog is important but on social media it is the visual content that is going to attract you.
-Using websites like Canva or similar is normally recommended.
+Using websites like Canva or Design Wizard is normally recommended.

 Sharing videos and images with a good description is going to help in a niche that is highly visual.
 If your visual content is not appealing, social media will not work as great as it could.